ernoufv/bot_framework/DOCS/DIRECT_API.md

 # Direct API - Endpoints

 <hr/>

-API returns a JSON composed of :
+API always returns a JSON composed of :
 - ***source_type*** : type of source message
 - ***source*** : source data of the text or payload
 - ***sender*** : bot